 - My PhD research at the University of Twente (Sept.
 2008 - May 2013) focused on the effectiveness of Dutch-funded water projects in Romania.
 Building on insights about policy and knowledge transfer, water governance, knowledge management, social learning and policy evaluation, I investigated the processes and outcomes of three Dutch-Romanian water projects and the Romanian governance context.

 Central in my research is the challenge of achieving a sustainable and climate-resilient living environment.
-Through my research, I aim to assess and explain the outcomes and impacts of concrete multi-actor projects that address this challenge as well as to develop design prinicples for such projects.
 I combine insights from the literature on climate adaptation, urban resilience, social learning, public participation, governance, knowledge management and sustainability transitions.
 I am particularly interested in identifying patterns and conditions for success, the design of multi-actor processes, the assessment of (learning) outcomes and the effectiveness of new methods and approaches for stakeholder engagement, such as, living labs.

-- Domains: Climate change adaptation, flood risk management, drought adaptation, integrated area development, drinking water and wastewater treatment.
+- Domains: Climate change adaptation, flood risk management, drought adaptation, asset management, integrated area development, drinking water and wastewater treatment.

 Vinke-de Kruijf, J. (2013).
 Transferring water management knowledge: How actors, interaction and context influence the effectiveness of Dutch-funded projects in Romania.
 Enschede, the Netherlands: University of Twente.
 Available: http://doc.utwente.nl/85809/